-(3) Increase in Tariffs on IT Products
+(3) Increase in Tariffs on ICT Products

-In July 2014, for some IT products(telecommunication equipment in HS8517.6290 and 8517.6990) that are classified as being exempt from tariffs in India's concession schedule under the WTO Agreement, the Indian government introduced measures to increase tariffs by 10% through the Finance Bill (and subsequently the Finance Act) in March 2016.
+For some ICT (Information and Communication Technology) products that are classified as being exempt from tariffs (0%) in India's concession schedule under the WTO Agreement, to promote the production in India, the Indian government introduced tariff increase measures through the Finance Bill (and subsequently the Finance Act) and the domestic notification.
+The government is repeatedly increasing tariffs on various products since 2014.